VanHakobyan/InheritanceInSoccerPlayer/README.md

-# Inheritance in soccer player class library
+# Inheritance in soccer player class library:soccer:

 <p align="center">
 <img src="http://ytimg.googleusercontent.com/vi/9vTiObCQajg/mqdefault.jpg">
 </p>

  * This is an example of inheritance.
- According to the data used by football players
+ According to the data used by football players:soccer:
  <br>

  ```csharp